 This theory inspired change within social media conglomerates.
 For example, YouTube, introduced a “time watched” metric and “take a break” notification, while Instagram introduced their “you’re all caught up” checkmark in a bid to curb incessant scrolling and improve wellbeing.

-Most notably, Apple introduced app limits in 2018 to help the user control their screen time.
-Whilst Tech giants have only recently shown public self-awareness towards the ethics behind their products and services, it’s now vitally important that new startups and already existing businesses carry on the trend.
+Most notably, Apple introduced app limits in 2018 to help users control their screen time.
+Whilst tech giants have only recently shown public self-awareness towards the ethics behind their products and services, it’s now vitally important that new startups and already existing businesses carry on the trend.

 A recent study by Deloitte in 2020 found that just 35% of respondents said that their organization’s leaders spend enough time considering and “communicating the impact of digital initiatives on society”.